ChrstphrHll/npc_gen/students/Iamus Aneirin.md

 # Iamus Aneirin
 ---
 ### Description
-- Dwarf Paladin from Shadesburry Initiative
+- Dwarf Paladin from Aldercrown Empire
 - 1st year Diplomacy student in Treskal
-- shoulder length straight strawberry blond hair that's well kept, Pale Gray eyes, and Light skin
+- long straight brunette hair that's plain, Pale Gray eyes, and Light skin
 - Is Dynamic and Obvious, and has Harmony as their ideal

 ### Organizations